We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 With that said, I still think it’s one of the best prepared meal delivery services on the market and would highly recommend it for people who prioritize fresh and nutritious single-serve entrees but don’t want to spend time preparing meals from scratch.

-Among the many prepared meal delivery services on the market, Trifecta Nutrition and Freshly are Factor’s closest competitors.
+Among the many prepared meal delivery services on the market, Trifecta Nutrition and Snap Kitchen are Factor’s closest competitors.
 Here’s a closer look at how these subscription services compare:

 |Menus||• Chef’s Choice|